 Puff pastry pizza pinwheels have quickly become one of our go to weaning meals now that we’re firmly on the finger foods part of our baby led weaning journey.
-Once you’ve discovered the joys of puff pastry pinwheels you’ll find them a quick, simple and delicious addition to the meal rota – perfect for lunchtimes whether you’re on the go or at home.
+Once you’ve discovered the joys of puff pastry pinwheels or roll ups you’ll find them a quick, simple and delicious addition to the meal rota – perfect for lunchtimes whether you’re on the go or at home.
 These pizza pastry pinwheels form our simple base and from here we’ve been adding ingredients depending on what we’ve got in the fridge which makes them super flexible.
 Not that we mind them plain, pizza pastry pinwheels aren’t just for baby led weaning or toddlers, they’re great for all ages… even adults!

 Recipe: Pizza Pastry Pinwheels

 Small jar of tomato pasta sauce (we use Tesco no added sugar sauce) or tomato puree